ccmt-regensburg/CUED/README.md

-Python package for the simulation of light matter interaction in solids.
-Analytical calculation of dipole moments in two band models, SBE solver and evaluation scripts included.
+Package for density matrix dynamics in solids exposed to ultrafast light pulses implementing the Semiconductor Bloch equations (SBE).
+Includes computation of analytical k-dependent bandstructures and dipole moments, computation of currents and emission intensity.